GSW Legislative Goals 2021-2022

 Our primary focus is to improve and protect existing survivor benefits and to eliminate benefit inequities.
 The Government Relations Committee proposes the following legislative priorities for the coming year.

 #4: Education Benefits: GSW would like Congress to eliminate the time limit for surviving spouses to use the DEA Chapter 35 education benefits.

 #6: Update the Federal Charter: GSW wishes to eliminate “in any manner attempt to influence legislation.”
 For this change, support is needed in the House and Senate.
-There is no fee associated with the change.
+There is no financial cost associated with the change.

 Networking: We are fortunate to continue working with The Military Coalition (TMC), Military Officers Association of America (MOAA), and the TEAM Coalition (Toxic Exposure issues), as well as representatives of the Department of Defense and the Department of Veterans Affairs.
 Congressional representatives, their staff and the committee staff continue to be important in our efforts.
 These relationships enable us to better represent Gold Star Wives of America, Inc. in efforts to serve our membership effectively.